ansible-collections/amazon.aws/docs/amazon.aws.ec2_snapshot_info_module.rst

 Synopsis
 --------
-- Gather information about ec2 volume snapshots in AWS.
+- Gathers information about EC2 volume snapshots in AWS.